Automattic/wp-calypso/packages/composite-checkout/README.md

 - `className?: string`.
 The className for the component.

+### CheckoutCheckIcon

+An icon that is displayed for each complete step.

+Requires an `id` prop, which is a string that is used to construct the SVG `id`.

 ### CheckoutErrorBoundary

 A [React error boundary](https://reactjs.org/docs/error-boundaries.html) that can be used to wrap any components you like.
 There are several layers of these already built-in to `CheckoutProvider` and its children, but you may use this to manually wrap components.
 It has the following props.